Toddlers do the most adorable things: Give unexpected hugs, squeal with laughter, and cuddle up to you when they're tired.

 - Find alternatives.
 As language skills develop, you can help your child find better ways to express negative emotions.
 For example, asking kids to "use their words" when they're frustrated or upset can help calm them.
 If you need help, a doctor, counselor, or behavioral specialist can discuss ways to teach your child to manage strong emotions and express feelings in a healthy way.

-Although biting is common in babies and toddlers, it should stop at about 3 or 4 years of age.
-Excessive biting, biting that seems to be getting worse rather than better, and other hostile behaviors might mean you need to get additional help.
+Biting is common in babies and toddlers, but it should stop when kids are about 3 or 4 years old.
+If it goes beyond this age, is excessive, seems to be getting worse rather than better, and happens with other upsetting behaviors, talk to your child's doctor.
+Together you can find its causes and ways to deal with it.